Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 - Number of testing examples = 12630
 - Image data shape = (32, 32, 3)
 - Number of classes = 43

-The code for this step is contained in the fourth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the number of each sign in the training and testing sets.